ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2026_IRL/en.md

 ![GBC 2026 IRL banner](img/gbc2026irl-banner.png)

-**GB Cup 2026 In Real Life** (***GBC 2026 IRL***) was an osu!mania 4-key solo LAN tournament hosted by [\[GB\]yobrevelc](https://osu.ppy.sh/users/14128407) and organised by Team GB.
+**GB Cup 2026 In Real Life** (***GBC 2026 IRL***) was an osu!mania 4-key solo LAN tournament hosted by ::{ flag=CN }:: [\[GB\]yobrevelc](https://osu.ppy.sh/users/14128407) and organised by Team GB.
 It was the tenth instalment of the GB Cup and the second instalment of the GB Cup IRL.
 This LAN tournament was held offline at the DOTREAM RHYTHM GAME CULTURE INDUSTRY EXHIBITION in Hangzhou, China.

 ## Tournament schedule